Bereavement leaves are never easy to apply. Losing a loved one can be devastating and is often unexpected and unforeseen.

 - Contact details and other important information your colleagues may need in your absence

-Bereavement letter sample
+Bereavement leave sample

-With the context set, let us dive into how to write a bereavement letter with a sample.
+With the context set, let us dive into how to write a bereavement leave letter with a sample.

 Dear Mr. Kapoor,

 I regret to inform you that my father passed away today, tragically and unexpectedly.
 In light of these circumstances, I respectfully request that you grant me 5 days of paid leave and 3 days of unpaid leave beginning today.

 I am heading home today, April 9, 2021, and will be out of town for the funeral and other arrangements until Monday, April 17, 2021.
 I will be back in the office on April 18, 2021, positively.
 I would appreciate your concern in this matter, as I will need this time to take care of my family.